calderkayleigh/Capitol-Transit/README.md

 **!!PLEASE READ THE GETTING STARTED SECTION BELOW!!**

 # CSCI 4237 - Project 2 - BYOI
 Note: you can only do single line travel in the current code.
+Working on developing a shortest path algorithm to determine how to get from line to line.

 **Some Sample Data to Use:**
 Start Address: 1221 S Eads Street Arlington, VA 22202